 The dynamic TV duo also stated: “they will instead bring the show back (Saturday Night Takeaway) in 2020, bigger and better than ever”.

 Recovery from addiction is possible

 For any individual who is struggling with alcohol addiction or drug addiction, we wish to reassure you that recovery IS possible.

-PCP specialised in the treatment of addiction throughout our exemplary CQC registered treatment centres in easily accessible locations throughout the UK.
+Rehab Today by PCP specialised in the treatment of addiction throughout our exemplary CQC registered treatment centres in easily accessible locations throughout the UK.
 We offer affordable and extremely effective detox and rehabilitation for all manner of addictions.
 We suggest a minimum of 3 months inpatient in order to gain the solid foundations of recovery, required for ongoing recovery and growth to continue.

 We sincerely hope that Ant continues on his journey in recovery and continues to work on himself.
 We wish him all the best for the future.